Zeeshan6871/trainManagementApp/README.md

 # Railway Management System

 ## Overview
 This project is a railway management system that allows users to search for trains between two stations, check seat availability, and book seats in real-time.
-The system is built using Node.js, Sequelize, MySQL/PostgreSQL, React.js, Redis for caching, and Socket.IO for real-time updates.
+The system is built using Node.js, Sequelize, MySQL/PostgreSQL, React.js.

 ## Features
 - User registration and login